 I Want To Be A Lawyer For The $$$

 However, things get rapidly get less rosy when you drop below the T14.
-Look at the ABA employment summary for Washington and Lee University (currently ranked 26 by the USNWR) and you’ll see that 1/5th of the class was still seeking employment 9 months from graduation.
+Look at the ABA employment summary for Washington and Lee University (currently ranked 26 by the USNWR), and you’ll see that 1/5th of the class was still seeking employment nine months from graduation.
 Only about 60% of W & L students secured a job where a J.D. is required or preferred.
 This isn’t the brightest picture given that most law students attend law school hoping to secure legal employment right away.

 By the time you get into the bottom end of the top 100 and below, the employment situation is downright bleak.
-Yes, people do still have great outcomes going to those schools.
+Yes, people do still have excellent outcomes going to those schools.
 However, the vast majority of people (meaning this almost certainly includes you, the reader) are better off not going to these schools unless you are incurring very little debt.
 While you might have individual circumstances that make going a good idea, before considering any law school it’s essential to look at the ABA employment data and any other employment data you can find to assess whether you can handle the risks associated with going to that particular law school.

 4. You go to any decent law school with full tuition or close to it.
-In many cases this will be preferable to attending a higher ranked school at a higher price tag.
+In many cases, this will be preferable to attending a higher ranked school at a higher price tag.

 5. Your parents are paying for your degree.
 If you emerge with no debt, law school is still a pretty great idea from any school in the T100 (provided you want to be a lawyer).

 Go only under these circumstances and law school is a lot likelier to have a positive payout.
 You can’t eliminate risk here or in any other profession, but you can do a lot to minimize it.
 There is a fifth subset of people who might go in a broader set of circumstances:

 6. You can’t even fathom being anything other than a lawyer, and that is all you want to do in life.